alexwlchan/alexwlchan.net/src/_drafts/school-stuff.md

 It's taken multiple years to get this far, and there's still more to do -- but I am glad I've done it.

 One of the benefits of downsizing is that what's left is all meaningful, personal stuff.
-I can reach into those boxes, and anything I pull out feels special.
+I can reach into my boxes, and anything I pull out feels special.
 An essay I enjoyed writing.
 A letter from a former friend.
 A mention in the school newsletter.
 I'd never have found these in the plastic crates, because there was too much other stuff to sift through, but now I can go through and enjoy the best bits.

-What's left is all pretty personal, and it's hard to pick out anything I want to share with the Internet – but here's a small sample of it:
+What's left is all pretty personal, and it's hard to pick out anything I want to share with the Internet – but here's a very small sample:

 {%
   picture